akvorado/akvorado/docs/design.md

 SNMP polling is done with [GoSNMP](https://github.com/gosnmp/gosnmp).
 The cache layer is tailored specifically for our needs.
-Information contained in it will be refreshed before expiring.
-However, currently, no check is done if we still need the information.
-So, the information can only expire when it does not exist on the network, not when we don't need it.
+Information contained in it expires if not accessed and is refreshed periodically otherwise.
+Some coaelescing of the requests are done when they are piling up.
+This adds some code complexity, maybe it was not worth it.
+If a sampler fails to answer too frequently, it will be blacklisted for a minute just to ensure it does not eat up all the workers' capacity.

 Testing is done by another implementation of an [SNMP agent](https://github.com/salyercat/GoSNMPServer).